Long-chain-fatty-acid—CoA ligase: ATP binding to the C-terminal domain

-The conformations of the C-teriminal domain of the LC-FACS structures are dependent on the presence of a ligand.
+The conformations of the C-terminal domain of the LC-FACS structures are dependent on the presence of a ligand.
 AMP-PNP, a nonhydrolyzable ATP analogue, bound to LC-FACS results in the closed conformation with the C- and N-terminal domains directly interacting.
 In crystal structures, AMP-PNP is bound in a crevasse of each monomer at the interface between the N- and C-terminal domains.
 The closed conformation of the C-terminal domain is retained with myristroyl-AMP.
 Three residues in the C-terminal domain, Glu443, Glu475, and Lys527, interact noncovalently with L motif residues and the N-terminal domain to stabilize the closed conformation.
 There are two types of open conformations in the C-terminal domains of the uncomplexed structure.
 The C- and N-terminal domains do not interact directly for both monomers of the dimer.
 An extensive hydrogen bond network is used by the AMP moiety of the bound ATP molecule to hold the C- and N-terminal domains together.